 Some also say that these “sculptures” are short performances that only come into being through the visitors’ participation.
 Wurm’s lastest invitation (“Bei Mutti”) for people becoming an art object – a living sculpture – (or participate in making his? art) took place in Berlin at the Berlinische Galerie.

-So is there anything that makes these three living sculptures of the Berlin exhibition “hardcore-punk”?
-I mean, apart from the hardcore band shirts they are wearing?
+What I was most intrigued with looking at the exhibition’s photos was if there anything that makes these three living sculptures of the Berlin exhibition “hardcore-punk”?
+Apart from the hardcore band shirts they are wearing?